mauritssilvis/darts/cli/java/README.md

 ##### The throw mode

-If the number of throws is fixed, two different throw modes can be used.
+Two different throw modes can be used if the number of throws is fixed.
 These throw modes are represented by the two values the `-m` and `--throw-mode` options can take:

 - `optimal` for finding all [optimal](#optimal) checkouts (default);